Patrick Kavanagh Centre: Tours of Kavanagh Country

-The centre offers a tour of Kavanagh Country, which takes in many local sites associated with the poet and his poetry and novels.
+The centre offers a tour of Kavanagh Country, containing many local sites associated with the poet and his work.
 It also has a Patrick Kavanagh Trail guide.
-The trail takes in sites some of which may be visited by the public (noted with a * if they can be visited) others can be viewed from the roadside, these include:* Patrick Kavanagh Literary & Resource Centre, Norman Notte & Augustinian Monastery (ruins)* Folk Museum & Round Tower, Railway Bridge,* Church of Mary Mother of Mercy Dance Hall at Mullaghinsha, Billy Brennan's Barn Rocksavage Fort & The Triangular Field* Slieve Gullion View, Drumcattan Church, Rocksavage Estate, Kednaminsha National School, Mc Enteggarts' Boarding House, House of The Wake, Cassidy's Hanging Hill, The Kavanagh Homestead.
+The trail takes in sites some of which may be visited by the public, whilst others can be viewed from the roadside, these include: Norman Notte & Augustinian Monastery Folk Museum & Round Tower, Railway Bridge, Church of Mary Mother of Mercy Dance Hall at Mullaghinsha, Billy Brennan's Barn, Rocksavage Fort & The Triangular Field Slieve Gullion View, Drumcattan Church, Rocksavage Estate, Kednaminsha National School, Mc Enteggarts' Boarding House, House of The Wake, Cassidy's Hanging Hill, The Kavanagh Homestead.

 The Monaghan Way a walking route starts from the centre and goes cross country to Castleblayney following the route of the Fane river and the old railway line.

 Patrick Kavanagh Poetry Award

 The centre organises, jointly with the Patrick Kavanagh Society, the Patrick Kavanagh Poetry Award, which is presented each year for an unpublished collection of poems.